TomKellyGenetics/vioplot/cran-comments.md

 Minor release with changes to passing graphical parameters (in response to issues on GitHub and emails from users).

 #NOTE
 Maintainers email address has changed to reflect new affiliation.
 Access to previous contact will expire.
+Autoreply from previous email will confirm this.

+Latest R version on test environments is R 3.6.0.
+Note that R version 3.6.1 only available from source at the time of submission.